xgfone/xutils/README.md

 # xutils

 A fragmentary Python library.

 ### Notice

-These packages below are not installed automatically, and you need to add them into requirements.txt in you application, if you want to use some functions in this package.
+These packages below are not installed automatically, and you need to add them into requirements.txt in you application, if you want to use the functions related to them in this package.

 - oslo.i18n
 - oslo.utils